puppetlabs/puppet-docs/source/puppet/4.9/modules_documentation.markdown

 6. Mark parameters as Required or Optional whenever possible
 7. < > do not render in Markdown.
 Ask us how we know.
 8. You don't need to comment out _ because neither GitHub nor the Forge's Markdown rendering hides _.
-9. The Forge's Markdown rendering is exactly GitHub's rendering.
+9. The Forge's Markdown rendering is exactly the same as GitHub's rendering.

 ## Documentation best practices